Consecration (film): Production

 The film was produced by AGC Studios, produced by Xavier Marchand of Moonriver Content, Jason Newmark of Newscope Films and Laurie Cook of Bigscope Films who was also co-writer.
 It was financed by AGC with additional financing by Sherborne Capital.
 Smith told Entertainment Weekly he was inspired to make the film by due to his inherent fascination with all denominations of religion apparent strange essence saying "I'm never more spooked out than if I walk into a church or a temple.
 I wanted to make a movie about religion but do it seriously."

 Principal photography took place in October 2021 in London and Scotland.

 Release

 IFC Films distributed the film theatrically in the United States with Shudder having the first streaming window.
-Consecration was released on February 10, 2023 in the United Kingdom and United States and on March 3, 2023 on Shudder.
-The film will be screened at the Glasgow Film Festival on March 11, 2023.
+Consecration was released on February 10, 2023, in the United States; follwed by a March 3, 2023 release on VOD and a May 19, 2023 release on Shudder.
+The film was screened at the Glasgow Film Festival on March 11, 2023, but was not released in the United Kingdom until 16 June 2025.